VISmodding/VIS-DMG-2.0/README.md

 ![image](images/assembled_boards.jpg)

-**PCB audio connector instructions will be added when I will receive the audio connector PCB**
+**PCB audio connector instructions have been added on the updated youtube video**

 **WARNING** Don't do a bath of 15/30 minutes for the IPS board if tactiles are installed (keep them outside the IPA; otherwise, the glue that keep metal pieces will be dissolved and switches break).
 I solder the tactiles after the bath in IPA without using additional flux (I simply exploit the flux of the soldering tin).